What Are Anal Warts?

 HPV affects the anus in the same way it affects the cervix as these consist of the same cell types.
-Anyone with anal warts or those who have receptive anal sex should be tested with an anal pap smear.
+Anyone with rectal warts or those who have receptive anal sex should be tested with an anal pap smear.
 This involves inserting a small swab into the anus and taking samples of the cells by gently brushing the swab in the anal canal.
 The sample is sent to a laboratory to check for the virus subtypes that causes warts, as well as checking for any changes in the cells that make up the lining of the anus.
 If abnormal cells are present, a high-resolution anoscopy (HRA) is warranted.

 How Can You Prevent HPV Infection?